AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/delegate-approval-requests.md

 * Continues to have View access to work items
   Users who have been granted View access&nbsp;to objects via an approval delegation retain that View access even after the approval delegation stops or is recalled.
 To remove View access to any objects that the user had access to during the time that approvals were being delegated, you must go to the object and remove access rights directly from the object.

-## Delegate approval requests in the Home area

-You can delegate approval requests from the Home area.

-### Delegate your approvals to another user {#delegate-your-approvals-to-another-user}
+## Delegate your approvals to another user {#delegate-your-approvals-to-another-user}

 You can delegate the following types of approvals, regardless of how&nbsp;the approval was assigned to you (whether assigned directly to you, to a team you are a member of, or to your job role):